-BECKLEY, W.Va.—Officials at the New River Gorge National River are anticipating increased river use and shuttle traffic during the World Scout Jamboree July 22-August 2 at the adjacent Summit Bechtel Reserve.
+BECKLEY, W.Va.—Officials at the New River Gorge National Park and Preserve are anticipating increased river use and shuttle traffic during the World Scout Jamboree July 22-August 2 at the adjacent Summit Bechtel Reserve.

 Up to 65,000 scouts and scout leaders from more than 170 countries are expected to attend the event attend the landmark event, which is being held for the first time since 1967 in the U.S., according to park superintendent Lizzie Watts.

 Scouts will have the opportunity to visit the park on half-day river trips along middle sections of the river, and park visitors should expect heavy daytime use in these areas and increased bus traffic along roadways leading to these locations.